 “Sunk costs are basically just unavoidable,” Baliga said.
 “So, it’s pretty important to get your decision-making right.”

-The other way Baliga said sunk cost fallacy can play out in business is what he calls the pro rata effect.
+The other way the sunk cost fallacy can play out in business is what Baliga calls the pro rata effect.
 Taking into account the sunk costs and fixed costs when considering future production expenses can lead to underproduction or prematurely canceling projects.
 That’s just wrong in terms of microeconomics principles, he said.
 Only variable costs should be accounted for in pricing.

 For example, limited memory could contribute to sunk cost fallacy if the profit forecasts determined prior to a project are forgotten, and the decision maker continues a project by justifying expenses based on what they presume to be a high profit forecast, Baliga said.